 The All Mighty 4-1 Pacs, All Mighty Pacs Free and Clear, and Persil Discs gave an impressive performance.
 The All 4-1 performed well against wine, coffee, and oil stains, while the Persil Disc had a well-rounded performance across all stains.

 Our testing showed that environmentally friendly cleaners do not have the same cleaning power as other detergents; this is mostly due to the different enzymes and chemicals found in each.
 However, the environmentally friendly pods in this review provide enough cleaning power for medium soiled loads.
-The Seventh Generation Free and Clear Pod offered similar cleaning power to the Arm and Hammer 4-1, with both offering similar performance.
+The Seventh Generation Free and Clear Pod offered similar cleaning power to the Arm and Hammer 4-1.

 A primary concern with pods is ingestion by small children or adults with dementia.
 According to Reuters, the poison control center received 73,000 reported cases of laundry pod-related poisoning between 2012 to 2017.
 Thus, we felt the need to test the efficacy of the childproofing found on each package.
 To test packaging, we conducted time trials, one-handed attempts and had numerous people try to open each package.